 Payment for Professional Services Rendered

-Cash, check, all major credit cards and Health Savings Account cards are accepted methods for payment.
-Co-Payment or self-pay payments is required at the beginning of each session.
-If your insurance company has authorized out-of-network care and you are going to submit a reimbursement request to your insurance company a service receipt will be provided to you once a month upon your request.
+Cash, check, all major credit cards and Health Savings Account (HSA) cards are accepted methods for payment.
+I require clients to provide a credit card number in advance and on file to pay for self-pay sessions, co-payments, deductibles, no-show fees, administrative paperwork fees or any additional services your health insurance company will not cover.
+Co-Payments, deductibles, no-show/late cancelation or self-pay payments are required at the beginning of each session.
+If your insurance company has authorized out-of-network care and you are going to submit a reimbursement request to your insurance company a service invoice will be provided to you once a month upon your request.

 No-Show or Less Than 24 Hour Notice Cancellation

-I understand that if I find it necessary to cancel my scheduled appointment, a 24-hour notice in advance is required to avoid charges.
+If you it necessary to cancel a scheduled appointment, a 24-hour notice in advance is required to avoid charges.
 Sessions missed without a 24-hour cancellation will be charged $45.00 for the missed appointment.
 This fee must be paid prior to attending the next session.
 This charge cannot be submitted to your insurance company for payment.
 Failure to pay no-show fees could result in termination of services until paid.
-If your insurance program does not allow this office to charge for no shows/late cancellations, you will be allowed to rescheduled one (1) time and any subsequent no shows or late cancellations will be cause for termination of treatment.
+If your insurance program does not allow this office to charge for no shows/late cancellations, you will be allowed to rescheduled one (1) time and any subsequent no-shows or late cancellations will be cause for termination of treatment.
 If you are late for a session it will be billed at the same rate as my scheduled 45-minute session.
+If you are more than 15 minutes late for your scheduled appointment, you will have to reschedule your appointment and will be charged a $45.00 late cancellation fee.
 Cancellations MUST be made through your client portal account or by calling or texting Donny Baca at 719-459-9928.

 Change of Fees

 The fees established for services provided may be subject to change.
 In the event service fees are increased it will be posted on the business website under Rates, 60 days prior to the increase.
-If you are actively receiving counseling services you will be notified by Donny Baca, MA, LPC and your current rates will remain the same for an adjustment period of 60 days.
-If you are receiving Pro Bono or reduced counseling fees you may not be subject to the fee increase.
+If you are actively receiving counseling services you will be notified by Donny Baca, MA, LPC and the current rates will remain the same for an adjustment period of 60 days.
+Clients receiving Pro Bono or reduced counseling fees may not be subject to the fee increase.

 Record Review and Record Copying

-You have the right to review and copy your clinical record and I will review your record with you.
+Clients have the right to review and copy their clinical record and I will review the record with the client.
 I will require up to 30 days for locating and producing a copy of the record.
-There will be a $35.00 fee associated with the production of your records (research & copies).
-You will be required to pay this fee upon request of your records.
-If your records request is made from an outside agency/source I will require a signed released of information form from you.
+There will be a $35.00 fee (per hour) associated with the production of client records (research & copies).
+Clients will be required to pay this fee upon request of their records.
+If a client records request is made from an outside agency/source I will require a signed release of information form from the client.